consileonpl/consileonpl.github.com/_posts/2014-06-17-better-ruby-option-defaults.md

 Thankfully the block version evaluates block only if there is no value.

-In our example (which only returns a string) this isn't a big thing.
+In this simple example evaluating default value isn't a big thing.
 However imagine a situation when you perform time-consuming operation like searching through the huge database or retrieving OAuth access token from the server.